exonum/exonum-btc-anchoring/DEPLOY.md

 ```
 2. Share this config with all nodes.

-3. Generate config for each nodes:
+3. Generate config for each node:
 ```
 $ anchoring generate-config \
     <Path to saved template config> \